adamcameron/php-swarm/README.md

 ## Changes

 0.1 - Baseline setup copied from php8-on-k8s, with Kubernetes stuff removed and Docker Swarm stuff for dev env added

+0.2 - Implementation using docker secrets and docker swarm